 DC voltages referenced to ground (node 0): (1) 0.0000 (2) 0.0000 (3) 250.0000 (4) 250.0000 (5) 250.0000 AC voltages: freq v(2) i(v1) 6.000E+01 1.000E+01 9.975E-05 Primary winding freq v(3,5) i(vi1) 6.000E+01 9.962E-01 9.962E-04 Secondary winding

 There are applications where electrical isolation is needed between two AC circuit without any transformation of voltage or current levels.
-In these instances, transformers called isolation transformers having 1:1 transformation ratios are used.
-A benchtop isolation transformer is shown in Figure below.
+In these instances, Transformers called isolation transformers having 1:1 transformation ratios are used.
+A benchtop isolation transformer is shown in the Figure below.

 Isolation transformer isolates power out from the power line.

 In Partnership with Future Electronics